Is there any restriction on what I can or can't upload?

 I get an error from my gateway/proxy or firewall

 The most likely cause is that your ISP or company limits either the time a POST request can last or the amount of data which can be POSTed.
 Try smaller files, archivers such as WinRAR can split a large file into several smaller ones.
-For most people, an effective maximum size to upload anywhere is about 25MB.
+For slower connections, an effective maximum size to upload anywhere is about 250MB.
 It's whatever you can put here in the timeout period, which I have set to 10 minutes, but your ISP may have something set lower.

 I'm a really clueless skript kiddie and I think I can compromise your server by uploading this PHP thing I found!

 Script execution within the upload store is disabled.
 So is pretty much everything else.

 What happens if I upload something that pisses someone off?

 Apologise?
 Buy them flowers?
 Why are you asking me?

 Where do I send a DMCA notice?

 Anywhere you like.
 Hattix does not do business, nor has any business interest in the United States.
 Therefore, in the same way you don't obey Iranian decency laws (you're probably breaking them right now), I don't obey American censorship laws.

 Is there ANY legal stuff I need to watch out for?